SuwanSankaja/exchange_rate_scraper/README.md

-# 🚀 GitHub Workflow-Friendly AUD Exchange Rate Scraper
+# 🚀 GitHub Workflow-Friendly Foreign Currency Exchange Rate Scraper

 This enhanced version of the exchange rate scraper is optimized for automated execution in GitHub Actions with comprehensive logging, error handling, and debugging capabilities.